 There is an index card for John Henry Powell in the Flintshire Roll of Honour in the County Record Office in Hawarden.( Index Card Sealand F7) It gives the address Bridge View, Sealand and it was signed on the 28th September 1919 by J.P.
 Powell.
 I can only presume that Barbara Jane Powell had moved to Connah’s Quay after 1919, and before the Commonweath War Graves Commission starting taking down the family particulars.

-UK, WWI War Diaries (France, Belgium and Germany), 1914-1920 – Regiment or Unit: Royal Welsh Fusiliers – Sub Unit: 17th Battalion. – Division: 38th Division. – Diary Dates: 1915 Dec – 1919 April.
-MEMETZ.
-I have transcribed this extract, which is accessible on Ancestry. but I can send to you if you contact the website.
+UK, WWI War Diaries (France, Belgium and Germany), 1914-1920 inform us that the 17th battalion of the Royal Welsh Fusiliers was a Sub Unit of the 38th Division.
+The Battle of Mametz Woods took place from the 5th to the 11th July 1916.
+John Henry died on the 11th.
+(I have transcribed this extract from the diaries, which is accessible on Ancestry. but I can send to you if you contact the website).

 Twenty years later an officer of the Swansea Battalion commented that during the war the Swansea Battalion had done a great many things – but, he added, the hardest thing it ever did was attack Mametz Wood.